avdpunks/avdpunks.github.io/_posts/_draft/2022-03-10-Azure Virtual Desktop BCDR and Multi Reg.md

 For an AVD ARM deployment, session hosts are configured within a availability set and spread across up to three fault domains by default.
 This protects session hosts of a potential physical hardware failures, network outages, or power interruptions within an Azure datacenter.

 ## Part II : The data- and storage layer ##
 AVD itself will not store any business critical data.
-So when we look at the data, storage layer and session hosts, (hopefully) it primarily comes to user profile data and potentially msix app attach containers. personal or project data are stored in OneDrive, a file share or Project Lifecycle Management Software.
+So when we look at the data, storage layer and session hosts, (hopefully) it primarily comes to user profile data and potentially msix app attach containers. personal or project data are stored in OneDrive, a file share or any kind of project lifecycle management system.

 Note: If you store business critical data on the session hosts a backup or snapshot might be something you should look at.

-I personally recommend to use Azure Files, preferably premium and in case you missed it, Microsoft just dropped the pricing model by 33%.
-Read more here: 33% price drop announced recently.

 Why?
 Premium files are backed by solid-state drives (SSDs) and provide consistent high performance and low latency, within single-digit milliseconds for most IO operations, for IO-intensive workloads.